crazycapivara/deckgl/README.md

 To update a `deckgl` instance use `deckgl_proxy` in combination with `update_deckgl`.

-Furthermore, the `onclick` event sends deck.gl’s [pickingInfo.object](https://github.com/visgl/deck.gl/blob/master/docs/developer-guide/interactivity.md#the-picking-info-object) to your shiny application and updates the corresponding input in the form of `input$widget_id_onclick`.
-For example, if the widget id is `rdeck`, you can access the `pickingInfo.object` with `input$rdeck_onclick`:
+Furthermore, the `onclick` event sends deck.gl’s [picking info object](https://github.com/visgl/deck.gl/blob/master/docs/developer-guide/interactivity.md#the-picking-info-object) to your shiny application and updates the corresponding input in the form of `input$widget_id_onclick`.
+For example, if the widget id is `rdeck`, you can access the `pickingInfo` object with `input$rdeck_onclick`:

 ``` r
 backend < -function(input, output) {